MauKMu/homework-3-case-study/README.md

       - Conveniently, `cos()` and `atan()` return the same range of values (`[-1, 1]`).
 This made it easy to compare them initially, but an additional complication was added later.
       - Note I say the angle is "behind" `angleLimit` instead of just less than `angleLimit` because the definition of "behind" changes over the animation.
     - We use `angleLimit` to compute the position of the moving white dot.
+    - We are noe ready to return a color:
         - If `p` is within a certain distance of the moving white dot, we return white.
         - If `p` is within a certain distance of the point on the circle AND `angle` is "behind" `angleLimit`, we return red.
         - Otherwise, we return blue.
+    - In practice, we actually return the color above blended with the input `blendColor` depending on how close `p` is to the white moving dot or ellipse.
+This is done to remove aliasing/blockiness from the image.
+More on this below.
+        - If `p` is "close" to the white dot, we either blend with `blendColor` or with the red ellipse color, depending on whether we are "behind" the `angleLimit`.
 - The trick to making `getEllipseColor()` to draw ellipses instead of circles is to simply scale the input position `p`.
 I initially attempted a more "pure" ellipse drawing function that would preserve line thickness along the ellipse, but I noticed the original animation itself has varying line thickness caused by the scaling.
     - The moving white dot is also clearly affected by this scaling effect in the original animation.